 With support from a $4 million Social Innovation Fund grant, Friends of the Children has awarded $2.4 million in expansion grants to launch a new site in the Bay Area and expand service to new youth in the Seattle area.

-Portland, Ore. – Today, Friends of the Children National – a scaling and capacity-building organization supporting the Friends of the Children Network – awarded $2.4 million to launch a new chapter in the San Francisco Bay Area and double the youth served by Friends of the Children–Seattle.
+PORTLAND, Ore. – Today, Friends of the Children's national team – a scaling and capacity-building organization supporting the Friends of the Children network – was awarded $2.4 million to launch a new chapter in the San Francisco Bay Area and double the youth served by Friends of the Children–Seattle.

 Friends of the Children–Seattle has a 16-year history implementing the Friends of the Children model in Seattle/King County.
 SIF funding will enable Friends of the Children–Seattle to double the number of children served in low-income neighborhoods in the Seattle area, primarily in the Rainier Valley, Central District and South King County.

 In addition to the Seattle expansion, a $1.2 million grant will support the launch of a new Friends of the Children–San Francisco Bay Area chapter to begin serving its first class of children in the spring of 2017.
 Over the next four years, Friends of the Children–SF Bay Area plans to enroll local kindergartners primarily from the Bayview Hunters Point (BHP) neighborhood of San Francisco, which was identified by the Brookings Institution as one of five "extreme poverty" neighborhoods in the city.

 "Closing the opportunity gap for our nation's most vulnerable youth isn't easy, but we believe it can be done," said Friends of the Children National President Terri Sorensen.
 "Our goal is to inspire, encourage and mobilize greater community support to address this critical problem and enable real progress toward a solution."